Wouldn’t it be great if you could offer language coaching to clients in every time zone of the planet (without turning into a sleep deprived zombie!)

 What do you need to deliver asynchronous coaching?

-a) A sales page and payment form to explain your service and accept payment.
+a) A sales page to explain your service

 b) A platform for receiving submitted lesson work from students AND offering feedback on that work.

-You’ll probably want to include the following things in your payment form:
+You’ll probably want to include the following fields in your form:

 i) The customer’s full name